matry/editor/notes/faq.md

 - prioritize efficiency over familiarity
 - active collaboration between designers and developers

-## why was Stride created
+## why was Matry created

 Because while design tools have built some incredible features over the past 2 decades, they still aren't innovating enough.
 All design tools are essentially drawing tools with some extra features built in.
-One of Stride's core ideas is that a drawing tool is ill-suited for the needs of modern design teams.
+One of Matry's core ideas is that a drawing tool is ill-suited for the needs of modern design teams.

-## who created Stride
+## who created Matry

 My name is Daniel Vaughn, and I'm a frontend developer who has long been interested in the working relationship between developers and designers.